Sroy20/machine-learning-interview-questions/README.md

 - Statistics and Probability
 - Machine Learning

+All of these are fairly broad topics and sections dedicated to them in this repo will tell you the specific concepts you should know about.
 Note that deeper knowledge of one/more of the above topics might be expected of you depending on the particular position you are interviewing for.
-This will be discussed in the next section.

 ### What is expected of me in the interviews?
 It